j-o-s-h/Systems-Lab-Website/README.md

 1. **"##"** denotes a piece of content, such as a header, an image, etc.
 2. **"#####"** denotes the end of a group of content, such as a publication or bio
 3. **"$$$$$"** denotes the end of a section of content groups

+### Editing Best Practices:
+1. Copy and paste each content group template below to ensure the document is parsed correctly
+2. Please do not add or remove pieces (##) or groups (#####/$$$$$) from the template -- if you want to omit content, simply leave it blank
+3. Please fill in any content on the line BELOW each ## or ##### denotation or there may be errors uploading your changes
+4. Changes you make to the Google Doc will be updated in real time, so make sure all your content is ready to go live!